nimakam/nimakam-notes/stable-coin/system.md

 ## Actors

-- **Money users** - These are **regular consumers** that **use**, or **hold** the pegged currency in their blockchain-based **savings account**.
-The major target groups that could most benefit from such an offering are **the un-banked** and those with limited access to a **stable Store of Value** (SoV) from countries with dysfunctional monetary policies.
-This could also be used by the **early adopter community** of a public blockchain.
+- **Money users** - These are *regular consumers* that *use*, or *store* the pegged currency money in their blockchain-based *savings account*.
+The major target groups that could most benefit from such an offering are *the un-banked* and those with limited access to a *stable Store of Value* (SoV) from countries with dysfunctional monetary policies.
+This could also be used by the *early adopter community* of a public blockchain.
-- **Loan takers** - Most commonly existing **native token holders** that decide to **take a loan** against their holdings.
-The main incentive for this group consists of being **long native token**, while being able to **deploy its value**.
-They may also initially be **motivated by the technology** itself, however this is not a long-term sustainable incentive.
+- **Loan takers** - Most commonly existing *native token holders* that decide to *take a loan* against their holdings.
+The main incentive for this group consists of being *long native token*, while being able to *deploy its value*.
+They may also initially be *motivated by the technology* itself, however this is not a long-term sustainable incentive.
 - **Price feed providers** - Providers of accurate rates of exchange between native token, the reference asset as well as the pegged currency.
 These providers are expected to compete in establishing trust amongst the loan takers, and in return be monetarily compensated based on the level of trust they establish, and based on following the hard rules set by the loan system.
-- **Loan liquidators** - Liquidators **compete** with each other to monitor, speculate on the liquidation status of loans (debt positions), and **trigger liquidation** when they foresee **liquidation conditions** in accordance with the loan system's hard definition of liquidation.
+- **Loan liquidators** - Liquidators *compete* with each other to monitor, speculate on the liquidation status of loans (debt positions), and *trigger liquidation* when they foresee *liquidation conditions* in accordance with the loan system's hard definition of liquidation.

 ## Currencies

 The system supports pegging to any relatively stable real world currency, as well as other relatively stable baskets of assets, always backed with the most trust-minimized blockchain collateral (ETH in case of Ethereum).
 The main viable implementation of this system however will focus on the US dollar due to its relative ubiquity at time of this writing.

-- **Pegged currency** - ie Pegged USD aka pegged dollar - This is the custom programmed token (ERC 20 in Ethereum), represented on the public blockchain, that is being pegged to the real world referenced currency by the system.
-- **Reference currency** - ie USD $ - This is the real world currency, or unit of account, the pegged currency will be pegged to.
-- **Native value token** - ie ETH on Ethereum - This is the most trust-minimized asset token on the host blockchain and will always be the backing collateral token.

-Any user can create a new currency peg on the blockchain, by deploying the open source contract along with a token representing their pegged currency, as well as an initial price feed contract.

 ### Pegged currency money

 The pegged currency money is the product that is ultimate offered to everyday digital money users and holders.
-It will have a stable value, the unit of which, is already (or will be) widely accepted and used in everyday commerce transactions by buyers and merchants.
+It will have a stable value, the unit of which, should already be (or will be) widely accepted and used in everyday commerce transactions by buyers and merchants.
 The Ethereum based MVP implementation of this system will use a custom ERC20 that represents the value of the US Dollar ($).

 The token requires the base functionality already available in common programmable digital tokens, such as basic transfer functionality between accounts.
 The Ethereum community's version of this functionality is described by the [ERC20 standard](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-20.md) also described [here](https://docs.ethhub.io/built-on-ethereum/erc-token-standards/erc20/);

 Additional functionality will be implemented to respectively "mint" or "burn" tokens upon "issuance" or "return" of the pegged currency on the loan contract.

+### Reference currency

+This is the real world currency, or unit of account, the pegged currency will be pegged to.
+For example, the US dollar ($) is the most commonly used reference currency in most existing stable-coin implementations.

+The system is designed such that it would work with any relatively stable currency, or basket of goods, assets and/or currencies.
+Any user can create a new currency peg to their target currency reference, by deploying the open source contracts including a custom token representing their pegged currency.

 ### Backing asset token

 As mentioned, any public blockchain's native asset token satisfies the role of backing asset given that it is likely to be:

 - The most trust-minimized asset token on the blockchain.
-- Widely used as a Store of Value (SoV) by the blockchain users.
+- Widely used as a Store of Value (SoV) by the blockchain users, and early adopters.

 It is essential for the system to prevent significant issuance of pegged currency, without securing a corresponding value of backing asset, per loan instance, and for the system as a whole.
 Similarly, it is crucial for the system to respond to backing asset release requests, when corresponding pegged currency is being returned to the system.
 In a healthy system, the value of the backing asset token is greater than the pegged currency by a healthy margin, in order to insure against the possibility of a major devaluation in that backing asset.

 ## Loan (debt position)

-Loans are the structures that hold the state and value of the collateral backing aspect of the system.
+Loans (aka debt positions) are the logical structures that hold the state and value of the collateral backing aspect of the system.
 They have the following notable properties:

 - There is a separate loan contract instance per instance of real world loan taken
 - The loan contract holds the state and value related to each loan
 - The loan taker is the ultimate owner of the value contained on a loan instance, and directly interacts with it.
 - The greater system is consulted every time a change is made to the loan.
-Disallowed changes automatically revert the transaction.
+Changes disallowed by the main system, result in automatically reverted transactions.
+- A specific threshold of backing to issuance is considered healthy and enforced by the system.
+For example at one point in time: `backing / issuance = 150%`.

+Loans consist of the following state or calculated values:

+- Native token deposited into the contract
+- Pegged currency issued by the loan taker
+- Pegged currency stored in the loan
+- Fees accumulated since last structural change (Calculated)
+- Liquidation requests and state

 ### Loan fee

-Loan fees are varied based on the global equilibrium price of the pegged currency, in order to incentivize increase or decrease the pegged currency supply based on the creation or cloning of debt positions, and thus affect the equilibrium price of the pegged currency itself from the supply side.

-### Liquidation process

-Liquidation can be proposed by any blockchain user, who agrees to put up a deposit, and ask for a specific debt liquidation position to be triggered, at the time of the request.
-However the actual decision would be triggered if the specific monetary conditions of the position merit it, and after the delayed dispute process also issues the validity of that request.

-### Liquidation dispute process

-- ToDo

-### Other loan features

-**Loan fee allocation process** - A portion of the loan fee paid by each loan taker to a given price feed provider, is directly proportional to the corresponding price feed's allocation in that specific debt position.
-This fee goes toward a pool of liquidity associated with the price feed provider.
-See below for details.
+Loan takers pay a fee based on the value of the loan's issued pegged currency, and based on a variable daily percent rate (See *Loan fee rate* under [Variable values](#variable-values)) set by the main system's monetary policy engine.
+The fee has to be paid as part of structural changes made to the loan, including changes to allocation or issuance.
+For example, at a given point, the loan fee rate might be `4%` per year, (equivalent to `0.01096%` per day).
+Assuming no change to the rate (unlikely), the loan taker should expect to pay `$400` per year in fees on a loan that has issued `$10,000` worth of pegged currency, upon closing the loan.
+In reality, the yearly fee is determined by the sum of all daily rates throughout that year.

+A part of the fees paid by loan takers, will go to the price feed providers.
+The specific value going to price feed providers is calculated based a weekly variable rate determined by the monetary engine (See *price feed revenue rate* under [Variable values](#variable-values)).
+This value is allocated to specific price feed providers based on the allocation table values (See [loan price feed allocation](#loan-price-feed-allocation)) of the loan.

+The rest of the fees paid by loan takers, will go to the savings pool, to eventually be distributed to savings account owners based on the monetary engine's savings interest daily rate (See *Savings interest rate* under [Variable values](#variable-values)).

+### Loan price feed allocation

-**Price feed allocation table** - Every debt position can allocate by weight, one or many price feeds, which her position state will depend on.
-For a given loan, these allocations are weighted by percentages that add up to 100%.
-At the whole system level, these percentages are added together weighted by the value of each loan.
-For example a loan of value $100,000 that has two allocations A at 30% and B at 70%, will contribute to the system wide price feed allocation pools by $30,000 for A and $70,000 for B.
+Every loan (aka debt position) can allocate one or many price feeds providers by weight for their loan.
+For a given loan, these allocations are weighted by percentages that add up to `100%`.
+For example: a loan may allocate `40%` to the price feed maintained by *Foundation X*, `35%` to *Rating company Y* and `25%` to *Financial company Z* for a total of `100%`.

+A part of the fees paid by loan takers, will eventually go to the price feed providers as revenue.
+The specific value going to price feed providers is calculated based a weekly variable rate determined by the monetary engine (See *price feed revenue rate* under [Variable values](#variable-values)).
+That value is distributed to specific price feed providers, based on the allocation table values of the loan.
+Loan takers are responsible for determining the allocation mentioned above, based on which price feed providers they trust and/or want to financially support.

+At level of the entire system, we add up the total allocation values resulting from allocation percentages multiplied by the issuance value of each loan.
+For example consider a single loan with issuance value `$100,000`, that has three allocations A at `50%`, B at `35%`, C at `25%`.
+The single loan will contribute to the price feed providers' revenue pools by `$50,000` for A, `$35,000` for B and `$25,000` for C. If the whole system consisted of say `200` loans, that are same as the one above (very unlikely), the total allocation numbers for the price feeds will be `$10,000,000` for A, `$7,000,000` for B and `$5,000,000` for C. Based on a projected *price feed revenue rate* of say `1%` per year, the projected increase to each of their revenue pools would be `$100,000` for A, `$70,000` for B and `$50,000` for C.

 From the perspective of reducing risk of system capture, it is ideal that there be more price feeds allocations, and that they be easily changed in case of bad behavior by price feeds.
 On the other hand however, an excessive number of allocations will cause excessive gas cost and cognitive overhead for the loan takers and other stakeholders.
 An average of 3 allocations seems like a good target, thus a max value of 5 is reasonable.
 See [maximum price feed allocation](#magic-values).